ElcoLuijendijk/beo/manual/beo_manual.md

 ---
 title: Beo v1.0 manual
-author: Elco Luijendijk, elco.luijendijk@geo.uni-goettingen.de
+author: Elco Luijendijk, elco.luijendijk@posteo.net
-date: 5 Feb.
-2019
+date: March 2021

 ---

 # Introduction

 Beo is a model of heat flow in hot springs and hydrothermal systems.
-The model code uses the generic finite element code [escript](https://launchpad.net/escript-finley) to solve the advective and conductive heat flow equations in a 2D cross-section of the subsurface.
+The model code uses the generic finite element code [esys-escript](https://github.com/esys-escript/esys-escript.github.io) to solve the advective and conductive heat flow equations in a 2D cross-section of the subsurface.
 The resulting temperature history is used to calculate the apatite (U-Th)/He (AHe) thermochronometer and can be compared to measured AHe ages.
 Beo supports automated model runs to explore which parameter values like fluid fluxes, fault geometry, age and duration of the hydrothermal activity best match thermochronometer data, spring temperature data or temperature records in nearby boreholes.

 A description of the model background and two example case studies can be found in the journal Geoscientific Model Development ([Luijendijk 2019](https://doi.org/10.5194/gmd-12-4061-2019)).
 The model code was used to quantify episodic fluid flow in a fault zone in the Beowawe geyser field in the Basin and Range Province, which was published in a separate paper  in Geology ([Louis et al. 2019](https://pubs.geoscienceworld.org/gsa/geology/article/573168/Episodic-fluid-flow-in-an-active-fault)).

 ![Example model run showing modelled temperatures in a simple hydrothermal system with upward fluid flow along a single fault zone.
 The top panels show the resulting modelled AHe ages at the surface and at 500 m depth.](fig/model_example_fig.png)

+*Example model run showing modelled temperatures in a simple hydrothermal system with upward fluid flow along a single fault zone.
+The top panels show the resulting modelled AHe ages at the surface and at 500 m depth.*

 # Getting started

 * Click the download link on the right for a zip file of the source code or clone the repository

+* Note that there are two branches:
+  - master.
+This branch contains the most stable and well tested version of beo.
+  - develop.
+This branch contains new and experimental, but potentially buggy features.

-* Install Escript
+* Install esys-escript

-    - Get the code here: https://launchpad.net/escript-finley
+  - Get the code here: [https://github.com/esys-escript/esys-escript.github.io](https://github.com/esys-escript/esys-escript.github.io)
   - An installation guide can be found here: http://esys.geocomp.uq.edu.au/docs
   - Note that the newer versions of escript support installation using Flatpak or Docker.
-These install sandboxed versions of escript that currently do not include the Python modules Scipy or Pandas.
+These install sandboxed versions of esys-escript that currently do not include the Python modules Scipy or Pandas.
 However, Beo uses these modules for interpolating variables and model-data comparison.
-Therefore the recommended way to install escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``) or to compile the source code.
+Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``), install it using anaconda, or to compile the source code.

 * Unzip the beo source code
-* Navigate to the directory where you have installed escript and go to the subdirectory bin.
-If you used apt-get to install escript you can normally find escript in ``/usr/bin/``.
+* Navigate to the directory where you have installed esys-escript and go to the subdirectory bin.
+If you used apt-get to install esys-escript you can normally find esys-escript in ``/usr/bin/``.
 Then run Beo by executing the following command from the command line:

 ````bash
 ./run-escript beo_dir/beo.py
 ````